inside-rust-lab/network-backup-tool/README.md

 # Network Backup Tool (nbtool)

-A simple Python CLI tool that simulates backing up configuration files from network devices.
+A simple Python CLI tool that backs up configuration files from network devices.
 This project was built to practice core Python concepts while modeling a realistic network automation workflow.

 The tool reads a device inventory, connects to devices, retrieves configuration data, and saves timestamped backups locally.